WaspBot/waspbot.xyz/README.md

 ## Contributing

 We welcome contributions!
-Please see the [main WaspBot repository](https://github.com/WaspBot) for contribution guidelines.
+Please see our [Contributing Guide](CONTRIBUTING.md) for detailed information on how to get started.

 ## License